University of Sydney scientists have won five of the seven Royal Society of NSW awards and medals for 2018

 Associate Professor Liz New, from the University of Sydney Nano Institute and the School of Chemistry in the Faculty of Science, is an inorganic chemist in the field of molecular imaging and medical sensors.

 Her research has progressed the field in several ways, including synthesising new chemical tools that can sense chemical environments, promoting a translational approach to the development of new chemical sensors, and establishing generalised methods that are now widely used to improve and evaluate potential cellular probes.

 The Edgeworth David Medal is awarded each year for distinguished research by a young scientist under the age of 35 years for work done mainly in Australia or for contributing to the advancement of Australian science.

-Professor Paul Griffiths, from the Department of Philosophy in the Faculty of Arts and Social Sciences, is renowned for his work in the philosophy of biology, in particular for his distinctive theoretical and methodological contributions to the philosophy of biological development, ranging across genetics, genomics and evolutionary biology.
+Professor Paul Griffiths, from the Charles Perkins Centre and the Department of Philosophy in the Faculty of Arts and Social Sciences, is renowned for his work in the philosophy of biology, in particular for his distinctive theoretical and methodological contributions to the philosophy of biological development, ranging across genetics, genomics and evolutionary biology.